juanmiguelar/juanmiguel.dev/README.md

-# Juan Miguel Arias Portfolio
+# Juan Miguel Arias Mejias Portfolio

-This is a Nuxt 3 + Vuetify portfolio site for **Juan Miguel Arias**, full-stack developer specializing in Go and Vue.js.
+This is a Nuxt 3 + Vuetify portfolio site for **Juan Miguel Arias Mejias**, full-stack developer specializing in Go and Vue.js.

 ## Setup